 Fall is the time of year for lots of apple eating and pie baking, so why not put those scraps to use and make your own raw apple cider vinegar?
 It’s easy to do, with all the peels and cores you’ll have leftover from fresh apples.

 The benefits of apple cider vinegar are endless.
 True apple cider vinegar is a little different. you first make apple cider, and then ferment that apple cider into vinegar.
 This apple vinegar is good in salad dressings and other recipes that need an extra zing, but it’s a great natural remedy as well (the Farmers‘ Almanac has published countless articles on its use over the years, see below) — every household should have a bottle on hand.
 Making it yourself is easy and fun, and ensures you have the purest, freshest batch.

 Apple vinegar can be made in large batches in a crock or a jug when peeling and coring large quantities of apples.
-But, for our first attempt, let’s make a quart jar.
+But, for your first attempt, it’s wise to make a quart jar.

 Apple Vinegar Making Tips